Wayne Weidemann

 Wayne Weidemann (born 21 October 1966) is a former professional Australian rules footballer who played for the Adelaide Football Club in the Australian Football League (AFL).
 The “Weed” as he was fondly known as, was a highly underrated player, often showing strength, agility, versatility and ability in directing play up forward or back.

-Rumours of internal disgruntled selection table members for three years constantly created disharmony for the AAT panel and the AFL courtesy of Weidemann’s omission from the team.
+Early life

+Weidemann, the son of Collingwood Football Club player Peter Weidemann, was originally from Fish Creek in the South Gippsland region of Victoria.
+He began playing Under-8s for the Fish Creek Football Club.

+As a teenager he was scouted by St Kilda and played trail matches.
+In 1988 also trained with Richmond and Collingwood.
+However he was not selected in the 1988 VFL Draft.

+Hoping to be picked up by the struggling Sydney Swans through regional zoning, he moved to Canberra and played with the Eastlake Football Club.
+During this time he made the ACT representative squad.
+It was there that he was recruited by Woodville-West Torrens Football Club in the South Australian National Football League (SANFL) where he spent the 1990 season.

 AFL career

-Originally from Fish Creek in country Victoria, Weidemann played for the Woodville-West Torrens Football Club in the South Australian National Football League (SANFL).
+In 1991 he was invited to train with the AFL's Adelaide Crows, though still eligible for the draft, the Crows did not take him in the 1991 AFL draft however he was kept on their list and made his AFL debut against Hawthorn at Waverley Park in Round 16.

 Weidemann played 68 AFL games between 1991 and 1996 and kicked 26 goals.
 Nicknamed "Weed", Weidemann was a fearsome looking character with long blond hair and a fierce stare reminiscent of a Viking warrior.
 He had a cult following amongst Adelaide fans, and the collective cry of "Weed" could be heard whenever he went near the ball during an Adelaide home game.

+Rumours of internal disgruntled selection table members for three years constantly created disharmony for the AAT panel and the AFL courtesy of Weidemann's omission from the team.